You are welcome to stay as long as you like. No re-entry is allowed. Most guests stay between 90 to 120 minutes.

 Trim 1/4 inch off of the ends when you get home and place the flowers in clean water.
 Change the water every two days and keep the flowers away from direct sunlight and heat.
 Wilty flowers usually perk right up after being placed in cold water.

-We have water and cold beverages available in the ticketing area.
-Check our Caldwell Farm Facebook page to see if any food trucks will be at the farm on the day of your visit.
+Sunflower seeds, water, and cold beverages are available in the ticketing area.
+Check the Caldwell Farm Facebook page to see if any food trucks will be at the farm on the day of your visit.
 You are also welcome to bring a blanket and picnic basket and have a meal among the flowers.

 Are tickets refundable or changeable?

-For a full refund, cancel at least 7 days before the activity is scheduled to start.
-If there is a closure due to severe weather, a rain check will be issued and you may select another date.
+For a full refund, cancel at least 4 days before the activity is scheduled to start.
+If there is a closure due to severe weather, a rain check will be issued and you may select another date should one be available.
 Should this occur, please check your email for further instructions on how to reschedule.

 No. The farm is ONLY open to the public during the sunflower season for those who have purchased tickets.